rameshmane7218/humane-shelf-7123/README.md

 ### Payment Status

 After submitting the payment details you will get `Payment Successful` or `Payment Failed` depending on the `status of the payment`.
+Also, you received mail of bill details of order.

 <table>
   <tr>